Santos2175/Santos2175/README.md

 # Hi there 👋, I'm Santosh

 ## About Me
-I'm a passionate Fullstack enthusiast with a focus on MERN stack development.
-I love learning and applying the gained knowledge in building scalable and responsive web applications.
+I'm a full-stack developer with a focus on the MERN stack.
+I enjoy learning new technologies and applying them to build responsive and scalable web applications.

 ## Skills
 - **Languages**: JavaScript, TypeScript, HTML, CSS, C/C++, Python